 Trends in passenger entry data are not clearly interpretable for two reasons.
 First, student visitors were included in this series until mid-2007; second, in mid-2003, the Home Office improved its methods of determining these data from samples of landing cards, making pre-2004 data less comparable.
 It appears, then, that earlier data overestimated student entries.
 This means that there probably was an increase in passenger entries between 2000 and 2010 that is masked by these changes in data methods and presentation.

 Between 1 May 2010 and 7 October 2014, 836 education providers lost their licences, preventing them from bringing non-EEA students to the UK.
 Interpreting this number is not entirely straightforward.
-First, some licenses were revoked because institutions did not apply for highly trusted status.
+Firstly, some licenses were revoked because institutions did not apply for highly trusted status.
 This may be because institutions knew they did not meet the new criteria.
-It could also be for other reasons—for example, because they stopped operating or went bankrupt.
-Second, some providers on the list of organizations that had their license revoked during this period reapplied and had their license reinstated.
-Third, not all the colleges that lost their licenses will have closed.
+Other reasons for losing licences could be that education providers had stopped operating or went bankrupt.
+Secondly, some providers on the list of organizations that had their license revoked during this period reapplied and had their license reinstated.
+Thirdly, not all the colleges that lost their licenses will have closed.

-They can no longer sponsor non-EEA students but are not prevented from operating for domestic or EEA students.
+Although they can no longer sponsor non-EEA students, they are not prevented from operating for domestic or EEA students.
 Specific data on each of these categories of revocation are not available, but management data provided by the Home Office suggest that: